-For 25 years we have provided this arts-based employment program for teens who face barriers to the arts, education, and employment, including those who are in the juvenile court system.
-Over each eight-week session, apprentices work alongside professional teaching artists to learn basic art skills, research, design, and install public art throughout King County.
+Since 1995, we have provided this arts-based employment training program for teens who face barriers to the arts, education, and employment.
+Over each eight-week session, apprentices work alongside professional teaching artists to learn basic art skills, research, design, and install public art throughout King County, WA.
 In addition to honing their painting skills, teens develop the interpersonal and professional skills needed to thrive in a workplace.
 Though many participants are referred to us from our community partners, we reserve some spaces each session for young people who come to us independently.
-Youth who participate in this program are either paid hourly, with a stipend, or can receive community service credits.
-If you or someone you know may be interested, please contact us today!
+We prioritize youth who are BIPOC, LGBTQIA+, and those who qualify for free and reduced lunch.
+All youth apprentices receive a stipend.
+If you or someone you know may be interested, please contact us today.

 “As an Education Employment Specialist with the Education Employment Training Program and the liaison for Urban ArtWorks, I have worked closely on a year round basis for well over a decade with the organization.
 UA has been an invaluable partner to the EET Program in working with the youth we serve.
 The ArtWorks staff provide a professional, positive, safe and supportive environment for the youth that are participating in paid Internships to learn and develop new art skills as well as the required job skills to be successful in the future.